 \section{Summary}

-In this work, we have presented \hi deficiencies, \hi morphologies, and star formation deficiencies of the \hi detected galaxies in and around the A2626 cluster observed with \mk.
-There are three main environments in our surveyed volume: non-substructure or isolated galaxies in A2626 (cluster environment), substructure galaxies in A2626 (groups influenced by the cluster environment) and the Swarm galaxies (group environment).
-We are interested in understanding if there is any correlation between the \hi deficiency, \hi morphology, and the star formation deficiency of the \hi detected galaxies and the environment in which the galaxies are residing.
+We have presented \hi deficiencies, \hi morphologies, and star formation deficiencies of the \hi -detected galaxies in and around the A2626 cluster observed with \mk.
+There are three main environments in the volume we surveyed: non-substructure or isolated galaxies in A2626 (cluster environment), substructure galaxies in A2626 (groups influenced by the cluster environment), and the Swarm galaxies (group environment).
+We are interested in understanding whether the \hi deficiency, \hi morphology, and the star formation deficiency of the \hi -detected galaxies and the environment in which the galaxies reside are correlated.

-To characterise the \hi morphology of the outer \hi distribution of individual galaxies, we have used three approaches.
-First, we have used three visual classifications based on the outermost reliable \hi contour (settled, one-sided asymmetric, unsettled galaxies).
-Second, we have measured the offset of the \hi distribution with respect to the optical centre of the galaxy.
-Third, we have calculated the modified asymmetry parameter \amod (as introduced by \citealt{Lelli2014}), which depends on the choice of the galaxy centre, the \hi column density above which it is measured, and how well the galaxy is spatially resolved.
-We chose an \hi column density threshold of 25 $\times 10^{19}$ cm$^{-2}$ to calculate the \amod value for galaxies with at least three beams in size and with a peak signal-to-noise$\geq$ 5.
+To characterise the \hi morphology of the outer \hi distribution of individual galaxies, we used three approaches.
+First, we used three visual classifications based on the outermost reliable \hi contour (settled, one-sided asymmetric, and unsettled galaxies).
+Second, we measured the offset of the \hi distribution with respect to the optical centre of the galaxy.
+Third, we calculated the modified asymmetry parameter \amod (as introduced by \citealt{Lelli2014}), which depends on the choice of the galaxy centre, the \hi column density above which it is measured, and how well the galaxy is spatially resolved.
+We chose an \hi column density threshold of 25 $\times 10^{19}$ cm$^{-2}$ to calculate the \amod value for galaxies with at least three beams in size and with a peak signal-to-noise ratio $\geq$ 5 in their \hi map.